edcarp/python-novice-esces/_episodes/02-numpy.md

 print(first_year)
 ~~~
 {: .language-python}
-The above example selects rows 0 through 1 (i.e. 0th and 1st) and columns 5 through to the end of the array.
+The above example selects rows 0 through 11 and columns 2 through to the end of the array (which in this case is _only_ the last column).

 ~~~
 data from first hour is: